Skip to main content

 Chios

-Chios is a Greek island, located northeast in the Aegean Sea.
-It is the fifth in size island of Greece with a surface area of 842.29 km2.
-Chios has a population of approximately 51320 inhabitants.
-The total length of Chios coastline reaches 213 km.
-Chios is notable for its exports of mastic gum and the island is also known as "the Mastic Island".
+Chios is a Greek island located northeast in the Aegean Sea.
+It is the fifth-largest island in Greece, with a surface area of 842.29 km2 and a population of approximately 51320 inhabitants.
+The total length of Chios's coastline is 213 km.
+Chios is notable for its exports of mastic gum, and the island is also known as "the Mastic Island."
+Chios is not yet interconnected to the mainland, and electricity is mainly produced by diesel generators.
+About 11% of electricity comes from renewable energy sources on the island.

 Subscribe to CETA